eea/CLMS_Production_System/01_Documentation/README.md

 - Insert the requested credentials in the payload white box (Figure 2).
 - Once inserted, click on the “Execute” button (Figure 2).

+It will look similar to the following curl example:

+After running “Execute”, a successful response (200) returns a valid token, which will be valid at the moment for 100 days.
+After its implementation in the CLMS portal, this value will be adjusted to a value compatible to security guidelines.
+The access token needs to be then copied for the next step.

 #### 3.2 Step 2: Order of the packaging into Raster or Vector
 #### 3.3 Step 3: Checking the status of the Order